Spring is in sight! That means it's time to update my Spring To-Do List.

 As the temperatures rise, we start bringing in our frozen meat and fish.
 This year we had venison stew, ptarmigan stew, rabbit stew, moose steak, caribou roasts, lots of frozen pike, plus some chicken and beef.

-Update May 1, 2020 - this year we had record-setting cold temperatures (dipping into the -low minus 40s and -50s for days on end) as well as a lot more snow than usual.
+Update May 1, 2020 - This year, we had record-setting cold temperatures (dipping into the low minus 40s and minus 50s for days on end), and there was a lot more snow than usual.
 As recently as last week, we were hitting the -20 Celsius mark.
 With the food shortages due to the restrictions, we've used up most of our back-deck freezer food!

 Update February 2021: We're still using the back-deck freezer method with great success.
-This year we also processed and froze 16 meat chickens to get us through the winter.
+This year, we also processed and froze 16 meat chickens to get us through the winter.
+In 2022, we processed even more, plus three huge turkeys.

 Many homesteaders, country folks, and increasing numbers of gardeners living in cities and suburbs compost their waste to use in their gardens.
 We're a bit different.